scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 *Gradient Boosted Tree (GBT) network*

-GBT :cite:`friedman2002stochastic` is an iterative algorithm that combines simple parameterized functions with “poor” performance
+GBT :cite:`friedman2002stochastic` is an iterative algorithm that combines simple parameterized functions with low performance
 (high prediction error) to produce a highly accurate prediction rule.
 GBT utilizes an ensemble of weak learners to boost performance; this makes it a good candidate model for predicting credit card fraud.
 It requires little data preprocessing and tuning of parameters while yielding interpretable results,